jess-valiarovski/SI-ODE-virulence-model/diff-eq-SI.md

 ## Research Question

-The research question I explored in Allison Shaw’s lab at the University of Minnesota Department of Ecology, Evolution, and Behavior is whether the host adaptations tolerance and resistance have an effect on the optimal pathogen virulence and how effective is the virulence strategy in maximizing infection spread.
+The research question I explored in Allison Shaw’s lab with mentor Martha Torstenson at the University of Minnesota Department of Ecology, Evolution, and Behavior is whether the host adaptations tolerance and resistance have an effect on the optimal pathogen virulence and how effective is the virulence strategy in maximizing infection spread.
 By using a theoretical model, the systemic dynamics and interplay of disease transmission become apparent.
 These insights can be used to inform ecological host population strategy effectiveness in minimizing pathogen harm.
+This model extends off the work of Martha Torestenson's in the below citation:

+Torstenson, M., & Shaw, A. K. (2024).
+Pathogen evolution following spillover from a resident to a migrant host population depends on interactions between host pace of life and tolerance to infection.
+Journal of Animal Ecology, 93, 475–487. https://doi.org/10.1111/1365-2656.14075

 ## Model Overview